oriolauge/magento2-blog/README.md

 - Automatic blog/post urls added in sitemap.
 - Preview post functionality even the post is not enabled.
 - Use url rewrite module to create SEO urls and correct switch with differents storeview
+- Configure multiples permission to add option to admin users to manage blog posts and configurations

 ## Future Features
 TODO